JWST High-Contrast Imaging Roadmap

 Stage 5 – Use the Exposure Time Calculator to determine observing parameters

 Estimating exposure times is a science-critical aspect of HCI observation planning.
 Once target visibility is confirmed and a PSF calibration strategy adopted, the JWST Exposure Time Calculator (ETC) should be used to determine the exposure parameters needed to achieve the desired signal to noise (SNR) on your target(s).
-Aside from the directions in the Getting Started with JWST Proposing article, the following are advisable for HCI:
+Aside from the directions in the Getting Started with Planning JWST Observations article, the following are advisable for HCI:

 1. Define your scenes and sources.